There are two ways for students and faculty to be part of an academic license:

 per university) and you won't see the messages that would otherwise appear every 10-15 queries

-(which ask you to contribute to the corpora).
+(which ask you if you want to upgrade to a premium account).

 But again, your individual queries will be stored under your own account, so that